-Most builders will install either position, recognition, landing/taxi lights and or an anti collision strobe light on their airplane at some point during construction.
+Most builders will install either a position, recognition, landing/taxi lights and or an anti-collision strobe light on their airplane at some point during construction.

-Some do not, and if you are flying day VFR only, I would recommend to install at least a red tail strobe or wingtip strobe lights as a bare minimum as can be required in some countries.
-To see and be seen is the credo, especially in circumstances where visibility is reduced and in high traffic situations around airports and in training areas, where instructors are busy with students.
+Others do not, but should you fly day VFR only, I would recommend to install at least a red tail strobe or wingtip strobe lights as a bare minimum as can be required in some countries.
+To see and be seen is the credo, especially in circumstances where visibility is reduced, in high traffic situations around airports and in training areas, where instructors are busy talking/ explaining with students.

 The red aircraft beacon is usually mounted on the vertical fin (Cessna and Murphy types) and switched on to indicate a 'live' aircraft, i.e. with the engine about to start or already running.

 On this page we show you the installation of the Kuntzleman Electronics, Inc - Red LED Aircraft Beacon in the top fairing of the vertical fin of a Murphy Elite aircraft.

 The Red LED Beacon from KEstrobes is a completely sealed (to protect it from moisture), self contained unit powered by a 12 volt battery or a 12/14 volt DC source in an aircraft.
 Connecting this to an AC voltage will destroy the internal electronics, you need direct current.
 The unit utilizes surface mounted LEDs (light emitting Diodes) and meets all FAA requirements for anti-collision lights in airplane and rotorcraft categories.
 It flashes with 60 FPM.

 Electrical connection to the unit is by two wires, a red and a black one.
 The black wire is ground (negative, -) and the red wire is positive, + 12/14 volts.
 If the aircraft frame is to be used as ground make sure that there is no (or a low < 0,5 Ω) resistance between the beacon ground connection and the NEG connection on the battery.